michaelklotz/Profile/README.md

 ## Technical Competencies

- - Denoted with the year I last worked with them...
+ - Technical Competencies are listed with the year I last used them in my day-to-day work...

 ### Programming Languages